 Marine-based turtles spend most of their lives at sea, only returning to land to lay eggs.
 Their shells are flat and streamlined to help reduce drag while swimming.
 Unlike land-based tortoises who have short, sturdy legs, turtles have flipper-like limbs that help them to swim more efficiently – though this makes getting around on land far more difficult.

 Turtles enjoy a varied omnivorous diet, and depending on the type of turtle, they may eat jellyfish, small invertebrates, sea sponges or sea vegetation such as seaweed or aquatic algae.

-Tortoises live exclusively on dry land, and are usually found in hot, dry environments.
-Their shells are not streamlined like marine turtles, but are rather shaped like a dome and they have column-shaped feet with claws.
+Tortoises live exclusively on dry land and are usually found in hot, dry environments.
+Their shells are not streamlined like marine turtles but are instead shaped like a dome, and they have column-shaped feet with claws.

 They are not good swimmers, but will occasionally enter bodies of water (such as at a waterhole or even a puddle) to clean themselves or drink water.

 Even though they are known to eat a small amount of meat, tortoises are mainly herbivorous, primarily eating low-lying shrubs, cacti, grasses, weeds, fruit, and other forms of vegetation.